animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 class ServerApplication { ... }
 ```

-Again, you can start as many of the `ServerApplication` classes, joined
+You can start as many of the `ServerApplication` classes, joined
-by our Locator above, as you want.
-You just need to make sure the member
-is uniquely named.
+by our Locator above, as long as each member is uniquely named.

 `@LocatorApplication` is for configuring and bootstrapping standalone,
 GemFire Locator application processes.
 This process can only
 be a Locator and nothing else.
 If you try to start a Locator with a
 cache instance, Spring Data for GemFire will throw an error.

-If you want to simultaneously start a cache instance along with an
+To simultaneously start a cache instance along with an
 embedded Locator, then you should use the `@EnableLocator` annotation
 instead.

 Starting an embedded Locator is convenient during development.
 However,
 it is highly recommended that you run standalone Locator processes in